BaldomeroVargas/Simple-Processor/README.md

 Final Lab Project for University of California, Riverside EE/CS120A Logic Design Course.

 ####Contributors
-Matthew Lumantas <br / >
+Matthew Lumantas: In charge of designing Register Display and Control Unit components.
+Implemented theory of the Processor in a higher level state machine.<br / >
-Baldomero Vargas
+Baldomero Vargas: In charge or designing 10 Input Mux, Register Bank, ALU components.

 ####Project Description
 To come soon.